second-state/SewUp/README.md

 - `cargo install cargo-sewup`
 - `cargo sewup init`
-You can use `-m <rusty|auto>` option to initialize different type of sewup project, and you can learn more about the project configure with the [Deploy Guide](https://github.com/second-state/SewUp/wiki/Develop-Guide) wiki page.
+You can use `-m <rusty|auto>` option to initialize different type of sewup project, and you can learn more about the project configure from the doc of [ewasm\_main!](https://second-state.github.io/SewUp/sewup_derive/attr.ewasm_main.html) and the wiki page of [Deploy Guide](https://github.com/second-state/SewUp/wiki/Develop-Guide).

 ### Interact
 There are so many clients can interact with contract.